GreggNicholas/Metaphysical/README.md

 App will start with pointer icon.
-Upon Finding a plane, pointer icon will dissapear.
-Select a model which will then be loaded.
+Upon Finding a plane, select a model which will then be loaded.
+Model can be rotated and resized.

+# Update
+Added Morty model from Rick & Morty.
+Credit: https://poly.google.com/user/frOCLI33vmO